(From the story I am working on)

 A lot was going on in my life.
-For the past few years, I had been dealing a sort of depression.
+For the past few years, I had been dealing with a sort of depression.
 That depression climaxed when my sister Monica, who had been battling cancer for two years, died a few months back.
 Thankfully back then I was home from school for the summer, and could be with her the day she left us.
 Monica and I had been the best of friends growing up; we were only two years apart.
 And although I knew that Monica was with the Lord and happier than ever before, I missed her terribly.
 I wanted her back.
-Her illness and then death had caused a lot of stress among our family—we still loved one another, and there was still peace among us, but for so long we have felt such an absence of joy in our home.
+Her illness and then death had caused a lot of stress among our family—we still loved one another, and there was still peace among us, but for so long we had felt such an absence of joy in our home.
 So much so that I, in a way, was happy when summer break was over, and I could leave my home and go back to college, where I had hoped the environment would be just a little bit more joyful.
 While it was a little more joyful at school, the stress of school on top of family situations and my sister’s death was overwhelming.
 My grades were not doing well at all, and this was a constant source of much agony.
 Last but not least, I was sick and tired of my perfectionistic conscience.
 The bar was set at an unattainable height; everything I did, and thought, and desired, had to be just right.
 I wanted to glorify God in everything I did.
 But I am human.
 I tended to set standards for myself that were not realistic.
 I was forgetting to give myself grace, and to put my hope in God for help to overcome my sins.
+I was forgetting about His mercy and grace; I was forgetting to go to Him for help and trying to overcome these sins on my own strength.
 And, oh, the sin I was struggling with—fear of man, which often caused me not to do what I felt I should do, or to say what I should say—overwhelmed me.
-I knew I needed to look to Christ and trust that in Him I was forgiven, and I was trying, but why were the doubts so hard to shake off?
-Why did I still struggle with guilt?
+I knew I needed to look to Christ and trust that in Him I was forgiven; I knew that God’s word is truth and I needed to believe it… and I was trying.
+But why were the doubts so hard to shake off?
+And why did I still struggle with guilt?

 Back onto the pillow my head rested.
 I lay there, gazing absent-mindedly at the crack in the wall, as I mulled over these unsettling thoughts for what seemed like the millionth time.
 “Lord,” I whispered between quiet sobs, “I just don’t feel at peace.
 Everything’s just too much.
 And I’m trying to hold onto You, but I’m so weak.
 Just help me not to let go.
 And don’t let ME go.
 I need You, God.
 I need You.”